lil5/goscope/README.md

 Once all is set up you can access the web interface by visiting `http://your-app.com/goscope`.

-It is recommended that you will protect this route from external/public access so that you do not leak important application data.
+You should protect this route from external/public access so that you do not leak important application data.

 ### Setup